StepfenShawn/tidf/README.md

 # Tidf
-A tiny but fast deep-learning framework in c++.
+A tiny, simple, stupid but powerful deep-learning framework in c++.

 # Why Tidf?
 * Powerful: `Tidf` provides a Keras-like api.